MattG-bci/Data-Mining/README.md

 ## The repository for the tag discovery in the autonomous vehicle (AV) data using CLIP model, a pre-trained foundation model.

-This is part of Fusionride AI toolkit.
+This is part of Fusionride AI toolkit that utilises CLIP model delivered by OpenAI (original paper: https://arxiv.org/abs/2103.00020).
 In order to start using this repository, few steps are needed to be taken:

 ### 1. Installing the required packages